African round hut

 The African round hut known in literature as cone on cylinder or cone on drum hut.
 The hut has different names in various African languages.
 It is constructed usually with a conical foundation and peaked thatched roof.
 It is most commonly made out of mud and its roof is often made with grass and with local materials.
 It has been constructed for thousands of years.
-The thatched-roofed, plastered type mud houses construction was found early East Africa, where various local indigenous tribes built them, using them as homestead alongside lifestyle with agriculture and farming.
+The thatched-roofed, plastered type mud houses construction was found early in East Africa, where various local indigenous tribes built them, using them as homestead alongside lifestyle with agriculture and farming.
 The mud hut is extremely common throughout rural parts of the African continent.
 They can be different in shape and size depending on the region in which they are built.